PaulSHahn/emacssetup/README.md

 *So what can I do with this repo?*

-If you want to setup *emacs* for C, C++, Python, or Javascript development, you can start with this setup.
-Then you can then continue to configure it to meet your needs as you go.
+If you want to setup *emacs* for C, C++, Python, or Javascript development-- then you may want to start with this setup.
+You can continue to configure it to meet your needs as you go.
 To do this:

 1. Fork this repository into your own github account.
 To fork this repository, see: <https://help.github.com/en/github/getting-started-with-github/fork-a-repo>.
 Optionally, you may want to create a template from that forked repository that everyone in your organization can use, see: <https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template>.